-Oceanside is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Oceanside isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Oceanside are a mix of both white- and blue-collar jobs.
 Overall, Oceanside is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Oceanside who work in office and administrative support (13.56%), sales jobs (12.15%), and management occupations (8.80%).
+There are especially a lot of people living in Oceanside who work in office and administrative support (12.92%), sales jobs (11.73%), and management occupations (8.87%).

 Also of interest is that Oceanside has more people living here who work in computers and math than 95% of the places in the US.

 Oceanside is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.